 One of Helen's brothers, Julius, married Fedelia Melinda Weeks, originally from Vermont and now living in the Girard area.
-Fedelia also came from a large family and one sibling was Joshua Welcome Weeks who was a Civil War veteran.
-Five years after Samuel's death Helen and Joshua were married.
+Fedelia also came from a large family and one sibling was Welcome Joshua Weeks who was a Civil War veteran.
+Six years after Samuel's death Helen and Welcome were married.

 Again, Helen may have disappeared from today's interest if she and Welcome had not taken this next step: several years after their marriage they decided to study medicine together and went to Cleveland to attend the Homeopathic Medical College.
 They both earned their certification and Helen also earned a diploma from the Hahnemann Society.
 Helen's niece, Marion Taylor, suggested that this idea may have been Helen's.
 She was a "strong-minded woman who set about to get things done, usually her way," said Marion of her aunt.